-- (1) Decrease in earnings per share, by creation of additional shares by optional dividend. - (2) Decrease in earnings per share, by creation of additional shares through a capital increase in 2015.
-Although the proceeds of the capital increase were used for new investments in the remaining months of 2015, the result only became apparent in 2.016. - (3) Earnings per share on the rise, despite 2 capital increases in 2019 totalling €23 million (capital + share premium), 3 capital increases in 2020 totalling €99 million (capital + share premium), 2 capital increases in 2021 totalling €68 million (capital + share premium) and 2 capital increases in 2022 totalling €18 million (capital + share premium). - (4) Outlook.
-Decrease in earnings per share, due to creation of additional shares by capital increase on 24 January 2023 of €108 million (capital + share premium).
-EPS between €1.00 and €1.03.
-DPS €1.00.
+- (1) Decrease in earnings per share, by creation of additional shares by optional dividend - (2) Decrease in earnings per share, by creation of additional shares through a capital increase in 2015.
+Although the proceeds of the capital increase were used for new investments in the remaining months of 2015, the result only became apparent in 2016. - (3) Earnings per share on the rise, despite 2 capital increases in 2019 totalling €23 million (capital + share premium), 3 capital increases in 2020 totalling €99 million (capital + share premium), 2 capital increases in 2021 totalling €68 million (capital + share premium) and 2 capital increases in 2022 totalling €18 million (capital + share premium). - (4) Decrease in earnings per share, due to creation of additional shares by capital increase on 24 January 2023 of €108 million (capital + share premium).
+(5) Outlook